top of page

 Why We Need to Stop Ignoring Females in Addiction Research

 For decades, a frustrating pattern has played out in addiction neuroscience: females were basically ignored, not even included in the studies.
-Then, thanks to the NIH SABV mandates almost exactly 10 years ago, researchers all over the country started including females, and things started getting intriguing, with some evidence suggesting that the estrus cycle may influence the motivation to take cocaine.
-Our lab just published a paper in Psychopharmacology, led by Dr. Elizabe
+Then, thanks to the NIH SABV mandates almost exactly 10 years ago, researchers all over the country started including females.
+This shift has led to intriguing findings, including evidence suggesting that the estrous cycle may influence the motivation to take cocaine.
+Our lab recently published a paper in Psychopharmacology, led by Dr.

 Olivier George